xtdb/xtdb/docs/competitors.md

 service that makes it easy to build and run applications that work with highly connected datasets._

-Neptune is an Amazon service providing both TinkerPop and SPARQL interfaces to RDF (or property graph) data, from their [FAQs](https://aws.amazon.com/neptune/faqs/):
+Neptune is an Amazon service providing both TinkerPop for property graph and SPARQL for RDF data, from their [FAQs](https://aws.amazon.com/neptune/faqs/):

 + is ACID compliant with immediate consistency.